Tronde/podman-demo/README.md

 ## Background information and further reading

-This section provides articles from various sources that can help to get a better understanding of the wonderful world of containers.
+This section provides articles from various sources that help to get a better understanding of the wonderful world of containers.

 ### Architecture and Terminology